Howard Unruh

 Howard Barton Unruh (January 21, 1921 – October 19, 2009) was an American mass murderer who shot and killed thirteen people during a twelve-minute walk through his neighborhood in Camden, New Jersey, on September 6, 1949 in an incident that became known as the Walk of Death.
-Unruh was found to be criminally insane and died in 2009 after a lengthy illness at the age of 88 following 60 years of confinement.
+Unruh was found criminally insane and died in 2009 after a lengthy illness at the age of 88 following 60 years of confinement.

-His shooting spree is the deadliest mass shooting by a lone perpetrator in New Jersey history.
+The shooting remains the deadliest mass shooting in New Jersey history, and is one of the first examples of a mass shooting in post-World War II U.S. history.

-Background and possible motives for killings
+Early life, family and education

 Howard Unruh was the son of Samuel Shipley Unruh and Freda E. Vollmer.
 He had a younger brother, James; they were raised by their mother after their parents separated.
-Unruh grew up in East Camden, New Jersey, attended Cramer Junior High School and graduated from Woodrow Wilson High School in January 1939.
-The Woodrow Wilson High School yearbook from 1939 indicated that he was shy and that his ambition was to become a government employee.
+Unruh grew up in East Camden, New Jersey, attended Cramer Junior High School and Woodrow Wilson High School, graduating in January 1939.
+His high school's yearbook from 1939 indicated that he was shy and that his ambition was to become a government employee.

+Military service

 Unruh enlisted in the United States Army on October 27, 1942, and saw active service as an armor crewman across Europe between October 1944 and July 1945.
-He was remembered by his section chief, Norman E. Koehn, as a first-class soldier who never drank, swore, or chased girls and spent much time reading his Bible and writing long letters to his mother.
+He was remembered by his section chief Norman E. Koehn as a first-class soldier who never drank, swore, or chased girls and spent much time reading his Bible and writing long letters to his mother.
 It was also cited that Unruh kept meticulous notes on the enemies killed in battles, down to the details of the corpses.
 He was awarded the European Theater of Operations Medal, the Victory Medal, and the Good Conduct Medal.

+Postwar life

 Unruh was honorably discharged at the end of the war and returned to New Jersey to live with his mother.
 Both his brother and his father later indicated that Unruh's wartime experiences had changed him, making him moody, nervous, and detached.

-Unruh briefly found work as a sheet-metal worker before enrolling at the Temple University School of Pharmacy in Philadelphia but quit after a month citing "poor physical condition" as the reason.
-Supported by his mother's income working in a soap factory, he hung about their house, decorating it with his medals, reading his Bible, and practicing his shooting in the basement, which he'd turned into a practice range.
+Unruh briefly found work as a sheet-metal worker before enrolling at the Temple University School of Pharmacy in Philadelphia, but after a month, he quit school, citing "poor physical condition".
+Supported by his mother's income working in a soap factory, he spent time at their house, decorating it with his medals, reading his Bible, and practicing his shooting in the basement, which he had turned into a practice range.